Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Learning Long-Range Dependence through GANs

-To compare the empirical daily price series $P_t^{\rm real}$ with the price series simulated by Quant GANs $P_t^{\rm fake}$, we select, among the 10000 generated paths, the one that minimizes the Euclidean distance to the empirical series:
+To compare the empirical daily price series $P_t^{\rm real}$ with the Quant GAN-simulated price series $P_t^{\rm fake}$, we select, among the 10,000 generated paths, the one that minimizes the Euclidean distance to the empirical series:

-where $P_{t}^{\textrm{fake}, i}$ denotes the $i$-th simulated path, and $t_0$ and $t_T$ correspond to the start and end dates defined in Section~\ref{sec:benchmark_index}, namely January 2, 1992, and December 30, 2024, respectively.
-The optimal index $i$ naturally varies across benchmark indexes, as the path closest to the empirical series differs for each index.
-This path is used not only for the sake of visualization but also as the representative path in subsequent analyses, such as comparing return distributions and estimating the Hurst exponent or the fractional differencing parameter $d$.
-The rationale behind this choice is that the selected path best reflects the generative model's ability to replicate the historical price dynamics, making it the most informative candidate for further examination.
-Figure~\ref{fig:real_fake_daily} compares the empirical (real) and simulated (fake) price series.
-For the S\&P 500 and Dow Jones, the simulated paths closely follow the empirical trends over the entire sample period.
-In contrast, for the Nasdaq, even the optimal path fails to fully capture the sharp post-2020 growth observed in the empirical data.
+where $P_{t}^{\textrm{fake}, i}$ denotes the $i$-th simulated path, and $t_0$ and $t_T$ correspond to the start and end dates defined in Section~\ref{sec:data_preprocessing}, namely September 20, 2011, and December 30, 2025, respectively.
+The optimal index $i$ naturally varies across the nine assets, as the path closest to the empirical series differs for each asset.
+We use this selected path as a representative diagnostic path for visual comparison, return-distribution comparison, and memory estimation.
+This choice should be understood as a path-level assessment of the best-aligned generated trajectory, while the broader benchmark analysis below evaluates Quant GAN performance against alternative generators at the return level.
+Figure~\ref{fig:real_fake} compares the empirical (real) and simulated (fake) price series for the nine assets.

+For the equity market, the simulated price series generally reproduces the long-term upward tendency observed in the empirical data, indicating that Quant GANs learn part of the broad growth pattern of major stock indices.
+Nevertheless, the generated paths smooth several abrupt rises and sharp declines observed in real markets.
+For example, in the S\&P 500, the pronounced downturns around 2019--2020 and June 2024, as well as the rapid increases during 2020--2022 and again near mid-2024, are largely dampened in the simulated series.
+A similar pattern is observed for the DAX, where the sudden drops in early 2020 and the first half of 2022 are not fully reflected.
+In the case of the Nikkei 225, the discrepancy is more visible after 2020, when the simulated path exhibits a steeper and more persistent upward movement than the empirical series.

+In the commodity market, a comparable pattern emerges.
+The simulated paths generally follow broad directional trends, but abrupt spikes and collapses are attenuated.
+For Wheat (WEAT), the simulated series aligns with the long-term evolution of the real series but does not reproduce the sharp price surge at the beginning of 2022.
+For Corn (CORN), the empirical data show a more pronounced decline starting around 2018, whereas the simulated series displays a milder downward movement; the rapid increase between roughly 2020 and early 2022 is also insufficiently represented.
+Soybeans (SOYB) present a clearer pattern characterized by an initial decline followed by a sustained rise.
+Although the simulated series reflects this general shape, the magnitude of these movements is dampened, and the renewed downward tendency beginning in early 2024 is largely absent.